w3c/window-management/EXPLAINER_initiating_multi_screen_experiences.md

 `Tracking User Activation` algorithms and concepts to conditionally permit a fullscreen request and a popup window request from a single user-activation.

+An eventual end-goal (that is not explored here) is to enable scripts to enter fullscreen on N screens and open M popup windows on M screens from a single user activation, where N and M are disjoint and potentially empty sets, as long as the site has the multi-screen `window-placement` permission.

 ## Proposal

 Allow sites with the `window-placement` permission to